Chart Color Schemes

 Murwillumbah is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Murwillumbah's cultural diversity was found to be below average, with 89.6% of its population being citizens, 86.5% born in Australia, and 94.8% speaking English only at home.
-Christianity was the main religion in Murwillumbah, comprising 48.4% of people there.
-However, the most notable overrepresentation was seen in the 'Other' category, which made up 1.6% of Murwillumbah's population compared to 0.8% across the rest of NSW.
+Murwillumbah was found to have a cultural diversity below average, with 89.6% of its population being citizens, 86.5% born in Australia, and 94.8% speaking English only at home.
+The dominant religion in Murwillumbah was Christianity, comprising 48.4% of the population.
+Notably, the category 'Other' had an overrepresentation in Murwillumbah, making up 1.6% compared to 0.8% across Rest of NSW.

-In terms of ancestry, the top three represented groups were English at 32.0%, Australian at 28.3%, and Irish at 11.1%.
-There were also notable differences in the representation of certain ethnic groups: French was overrepresented at 0.7% compared to 0.5% regionally, Scottish at 9.0% versus 8.7%, and Australian Aboriginal at 2.6% compared to 3.0%.
+Regarding ancestry, the top three groups were English at 32.0%, Australian at 28.3%, and Irish at 11.1%.
+There were also notable differences in the representation of certain ethnic groups: French was overrepresented at 0.7% compared to 0.5% regionally, Scottish at 9.0% vs 8.7%, and Australian Aboriginal at 2.6% vs 3.0%.

 Frequently Asked Questions - Diversity